just214/tailwind-playground/README.md

 **Step 3:**

-Run one of the scripts below
+Run one of the scripts below:

 ## Available Scripts